Top 6 Sexiest Photos Of Alexis Ren From November 2018 On Instagram

 Ren celebrated her 22nd birthday on November 23, and she commemorated that moment with a sultry photo of herself wearing a very small crop top and denim shorts.
 She wore her hair down and put on pink lipstick.

 Alexis also shared a ton of Instagram Stories that gave fans a closer look at her birthday celebrations.
-She got a tattoo that said “27” on her foot, had a birthday shot with her sister, and enjoyed a celebratory meal.
+She got a tattoo that said “27” on her foot, had a birthday shot with her sister and enjoyed a celebratory meal.

 The model also posted videos of herself playing beer pong and doing quite well, and danced the night away and joked that she’s getting ready for the next season of DWTS.